A No-Fuss Guide to Filing Taxes as a Married Couple

-'Tis the season—for filing taxes married.
-Newlyweds currently accessing their W2s may be exploring the tax benefits of marriage.
-We know gathering IRS forms and deciphering a new tax code is one of the least appetizing ways to welcome life as newlyweds, especially if you just returned from Bora, Bora and unpacked those registry gifts.
-But the tax benefits of marriage (among many perks) *may* sweeten the deal.
-If you haven't already, it's time to roll up those sleeves or hire a CPA (certified public accountant) or service to do the heavy lifting on your behalf.
+'Tis the season for filing taxes as a married couple.
+Newlyweds currently accessing their W-2s may be exploring the tax benefits of marriage, as well as the benefits of married filing jointly vs. separately.
+Admittedly, gathering your IRS forms and deciphering a new tax code may seem like one of the least appetizing ways to welcome life as newlyweds, especially if you just returned from a fabulous honeymoon and unpacked those registry gifts.
+But understanding the tax benefits of marriage (one of the many perks) *may* sweeten the deal.
+If you haven't already, it's time to roll up those sleeves yourself, hire a CPA (certified public accountant) or enlist a tax service to do the heavy lifting on your behalf.
 Filing taxes married may lead to questions about marriage tax brackets, maximum tax breaks and more.
-Here's what to know about tax season as newlyweds.
+Here's how to navigate tax season as newlyweds.

 Spring isn't only a time to welcome Daylight Savings.
 For US couples, it's also tax season: a period where you'll either have to crunch the numbers yourselves or hire a CPA or digital service to report your earnings for the previous year.
 While most will have experienced this separately, newlyweds will be facing a first when filing taxes married.
-It may lead to questions about marriage tax brackets, maximum tax breaks, whether to even file jointly, and more.
-Here's what to know first.
+It may lead to questions about marriage tax brackets, maximum tax breaks, whether to file jointly or separately, and more.
+Before you dig into the details, start by setting yourself up for success.
+In addition to gathering the basics like your Social Security numbers, birth dates, valid IDs and bank account numbers, here are some of the documents you need for filing taxes after marriage.

 Name and Address Changes